Parquery/gs-wrap/README.rst

 from the machine where you run gswrap).

 .. note::
-    client.cp() runs by default non-multi-threaded.
+    client.cp() runs single-threaded by default.
 When multi-threading is activated, the maximum number of workers is the number of processors on the machine, multiplied by 5.